hemantsonu20/jwt-cracker/README.md

 ## USAGE
 Downlaod the project and run mvn clean package.
 A jar will be created in your {projectdir}/target directory.
 An executable jar is also checked in the repo [jwt-cracker-0.0.1-SNAPSHOT.jar](lib/).
+Or you can get updated jar from the releases section.

 ## Command Line Options
 | Flags                   | Descriptions                                                | Required | Default    |